joshuaar/joshuaar.github.com/_posts/2014-07-27-gaussian-process-basics-and-intuition.md

     mu =
     0	0	0	0	0

 Now, as mentioned before, a Gaussian process is just a multivariate normal distribution carried to infinite dimensions.
-But, if dimensions are infinite, so \\(\Sigma\\) is an infinite by infinite matrix.
+But, if dimensions are infinite, then \\(\Sigma\\) is an infinite by infinite matrix.
 We get around this by defining \\(\Sigma\\) as a function rather than a finite dimensioned matrix.

 ###Constructing a gaussian process